-Join us “on the rhode” in Warren
+Join us “On The Rhode” in Warren

-It’s Friday so that means we are going out LIVE “on the rhode” to another fun local location.
+It’s Friday, so that means we are going out LIVE “On The Rhode” to another fun local location.
 This morning we headed to the East Bay, downtown Warren to be exact, where Brendan Kirby learned more about this charming and unique town!
+Included in today’s segments were visits to The George Hail Library, Tracy’s Cream & Sugar, and Uptown Food & Spirits.

 To learn more about Warren, head to: https://www.townofwarren-ri.gov/